 Privacy & Cookie Policy

-At Citizens Advice we collect and use your personal information to help solve your problems, improve our services and tackle wider issues in society that affect people’s lives.
+At Cambridge & District Citizens Advice, we collect and use your personal information to help solve your problems, improve our services and tackle wider issues in society that affect people’s lives.

 How Cambridge & District Citizens Advice collects your data

 We may collect data about you from a partner organisation if they refer you to us.
-This should only be done with your consent and our partners will have their own policies on how they collect your consent.
+This should only be done with your permission, and our partners will have their own policies on how they obtain your permission.

 What Cambridge & District Citizens Advice ask for